Big opportunities are waiting to be found in your excess capacity. Capture additional revenue with few additional costs.

 Maintaining “Dry Powder”

-Many good companies experienced plummeting sales and low cash flow in the last recession.
+Many good companies experienced plummeting sales and low cash flow in the Great Recession.
 To them, the examples above were unrealistic.
 However, some thrived in the downturn.
 As a banker, I saw companies seize opportunities as their competition fell away.
 It all depends on your strategy and discipline when the market is hot.

 Businesses often over-commit to growth during good economic times.
 They see opportunities for fast growth and set aggressive growth targets.
 Their staff, assets, and capital are stretched to the maximum.